Now, motorway driving could be less daunting for newly qualified drivers as it's included in driving lessons.

 Can a learner driver drive on dual carriageway?

-While learner drivers are prevented from practicing on the motorway they can drive on dual carriageways.
+Learner drivers can drive on dual carriageways.
 Here, the maximum speed limit is 70 mph.

 When taking a driving test, your examiner will be expecting you to drive at the speed limit if it’s safe and reasonable to do so.